-For much of America the 1950s were a time of “I Like Ike” and “We Like Short Shorts” and “I Love Lucy.”
-But out on Jacksboro Highway, the boys in the back rooms of the nightclubs and bars had different druthers: They liked gambling, they liked prostitution, and they loved cops who looked the other way.
+The 1950s, for much of America, were a decade of “I Like Ike” and “We Like Short Shorts” and I Love Lucy.
+But out on Jacksboro Highway during the 1950s, the boys in the back rooms of the nightclubs and the bars had different druthers: They liked gambling, they liked prostitution, they liked extortion and hijacking, and they loved cops who looked the other way.

-Jacksboro Highway gambler Nelson Harris had practically grown up on the Highway, having worked there in his teens as a club bouncer.
-Later he joined the Green Dragon narcotics syndicate and served time at Leavenworth.
+Jacksboro Highway gambler Nelson Harris was one of those back-room boys.
+He had practically grown up on the highway, having worked there in his teens as a club bouncer before the war.

-“Homicide/Auto exploded”: Thanks to the boys in the back rooms out on Jacksboro Highway, during the decade to come death certificates, like the front-page headlines, would make for livelier reading.
+“Homicide/Auto exploded”: Thanks to the boys in the back rooms out on Jacksboro Highway, during the decade to come death certificates, like front-page headlines, would make for livelier reading.

-The bomb that blew apart the car of Nelson and Juanita Harris also blew the lid off Jacksboro Highway’s underworld.
-Fort Worth’s Highway to Hell would never be the same.
+The bomb that blew apart the car of Nelson and Juanita Harris just before Thanksgiving in 1950 also blew the lid off Jacksboro Highway’s underworld.

 The cops had to stop looking the other way.

 Vice districts like Jacksboro Highway are organic, not synthetic.
 No developer plats an area of a city, gets it zoned “S” for “Sodom,” and puts up a billboard proclaiming, “Anything Goes.”
 Vice districts develop gradually, driven by circumstances.
 Jacksboro Highway was the reincarnation of Fort Worth’s original vice district, Hell’s Half Acre.
-But whereas the Acre developed out of the cattle drives that brought men and money into town, Jacksboro Highway developed out of a more complex set of circumstances.
+But whereas the Acre had developed out of the cattle drives that brought men and money into town, Jacksboro Highway had developed out of a more complex set of circumstances.

 In 1933 national prohibition ended, but the Texas legislature limited the sale of hard liquor.
 Many of the counties that Jacksboro Highway connected to Fort Worth were dry.
 Oilfield workers and ranchers—roughnecks and rednecks—in those dry counties came to Fort Worth to wet their whistle and to gamble on Jacksboro Highway.
-And the Highway was a two-way street: Moonshiners in Tarrant County serviced those dry counties, running Cadillacs and Oldsmobiles and Pontiacs that were souped up and loaded down with liquor out the Highway, earning it the nickname “Thunder Road.”
+And the highway was a two-way street: Moonshiners in Tarrant County serviced those dry counties, running Cadillacs and Oldsmobiles and Pontiacs that were souped up and loaded down with liquor out the highway, earning it the nickname “Thunder Road.”

-Socialites from the affluent West Side, frat boys from TCU looking for adventure, high-stakes professional gamblers, and penny-ante amateurs—the Highway offered something for them all.
-Clubs came and went over the years, of course, but included the Four Deuces, 3939 Club, Black Cat, Black Sands, Hilarity Club, Coconut Grove, Rocket Club, Supper Club, Skyliner, and Showboat.
+Clubs on the Highway to Hell came and went over the years, of course, but included the Four Deuces, 3939 Club, Black Cat, Black Sands, Hilarity Club, Coconut Grove, Rocket Club, Supper Club, and Showboat.
 Ad is from a 1948 Fort Worth Press.

 At the Skyliner Club the interpretive dance of terpsichorean Candy Barr enthralled aficionados of the performing arts.
 Clip is from an August 1955 Star-Telegram.